-From non-healing skin tears, venous leg ulcers to non-healing traumatic injuries- patients at The WCH Wound Care Center receive individualized treatment for chronic wounds by the expert hands of our nurses, and talented General Surgeon, Dr. Robert Ripley, MD, FASC.
+From non-healing skin tears, venous leg ulcers to non-healing traumatic injuries- patients at The WCH Wound Care Center receive individualized treatment for chronic wounds by the expert hands of our nurses, and talented General Surgeon, Robert Ripley, MD, FASC. and Podiatric Surgeon, Dr. Tanner Moore, DPM.
 Several factors help determine your wound treatment plan and the wound center has a variety of specialized dressings, ointments and applications that help to re-establish the body’s healing process.
 While not all treatments require surgery; if surgery is part of your treatment plan, the procedure will take place on site in our operating theater.

 Wound Care Information:

 Healing Process: Generally small wounds that extend through the skin and into the subcutaneous tissue or “thin wounds” such as abrasions will heal when kept clean and protected.
 Small wounds heal by the process of contraction and epithelialization.
 Skin does not want to be separated from skin and healing is the body’s natural response when a wound occurs.
 However, certain injuries, trauma, age and existing medical conditions such as diabetes, and poor circulation can lead to chronic wounds that will not heal properly with routine care.